Dewieinns/Well_Depth/V1.0/README.md

 - Had accidentally left the heatpump on after yesterday which ran it completely out of water.
 Lowest observed reading was 65.0 @ 2019-04-12 23:45:01
 ##### 2019-04-22
 - Has rained a lot, well finally read 100% full (as high as sensor could read) which appeared to be at the bottom of the 2nd well crock from the top.
 This is to say there is a couple of ft of water above 100%.
+##### 2019-07-18
+- Hooked up solar panel.
+Sheep had been on well and knocked leads off a few times.
+Generally working pretty well these past few months other than when the battery gets low the sensor suddenly reads slow.
+Solar panel will hopefully take care of this.

 ---
 ## ToDo